 It’s a fact of living the Newfie life.

-You’re Newfie is going to get some mats no matter how much you brush, comb, bathe or take them to the groomer.
+While there are a few steps you can take to cut down on mats forming, your Newfie is going to get some mats no matter how much you brush, comb, bathe or take them to the groomer.

 You’re not a bad owner when this happens.